About me

 Additional information

-I understand that you may want to see if we 'gel' as this is an important part of the counselling process.
+I understand that you may want to see how well we connect, as this is an important part of the counselling process.

-Alternatively, it may be that you would prefer to go ahead and book a 50 minute counselling session so that you can see how the connection between us feels.
+Alternatively, it may be that you would prefer to go ahead and book a 50 minute counselling session and see how you feel.

 There is no obligation to continue with further sessions if this does not feel right for you.